 Studies show that Zumba can help in boosting one’s self-confidence.
 Is it true, then how?

 Yes, any dance form can boost confidence by relieving stress.

 Zumba increases stamina, improves strength and makes women active.

 How has your journey as a Zumba trainer been?

 As a dancer, Zumba became easier for me to learn.
 I worked as a freelancer initially and took classes in various studios and classes.
 I created my own network of students who are like family now.

-Lastly. what problems did you face during the lockdown?
-How did you manage your expenditures when the dance classes and gyms weren’t given permission for long ?
+Lastly, what problems did you face during the lockdown?
+How did you manage your expenditures when the dance classes and gyms weren’t permitted?

-Initially 2 months it was closed, I managed everything through my savings.
-Later in the 3rd month my savings ended and conditions didn’t seem to be in favor.
-I didn’t have nay hope that it would open for a year also.
+Initially, for 2 months, it was closed.
+I managed everything through my savings.
+Later in the 3rd month, my savings ended, and the conditions didn’t seem to be in our favour.
+I didn’t have any hope that it would open for a year also.
 The owner didn’t agree to reduce the rent.
-So I decided in vacating the place, the owner withdrew 3 months rent and paid the advance back.
-So after that I started looking for a new place and found one in August.
-The funds from the advance were over by November and I had to take loan to start off new. the student count has reduced from 20 per class to 7 or 8 per class.
+So I decided in vacating the place; the owner withdrew 3 months rent and paid the advance back.
+So after that, I started looking for a new place and found one in August.
+The funds from the advance were over by November, and I had to take a loan to start anew.
+The student count has reduced from 20 per class to 7 or 8 per class.